-The CAM5.5 version of the model uses all the upgrades developed for CAM5.4, however the shallow convection, planetary boundary layer, and warm cloud macrophysics schemes are replaced with the CLUBB parameterization (Bogenschutz et al., 2013).
-Because CLUBB is currently a warm cloud parameterization, ice cloud fraction and coupling is closed using the current relative humidity based scheme in CAM, as described by Gettelman et al. (2010) and Bogenschutz et al. (2013).
-Besides the
+schemes are replaced with the CLUBB parameterization (Bogenschutz et al., 2013b).
+Because CLUBB is currently a warm cloud parameterization, ice cloud fraction and coupling are closed using the current relative-humidity-based scheme in CAM, as described by Gettelman et al. (2010) and Bogenschutz et al. (2013b).
+Besides the changes to the physical parameterizations, CAM5.5 represents an inherently different coupling with the microphysics.
+For example, in CAM5.3 and CAM5.4, there are three separate microphysics schemes: the double-moment scheme for stratiform clouds, while each of the Zhang and McFarlane (1995) (ZM) deep convection scheme and Park and Bretherton (2009) shallow convection scheme contains its own simplified single-moment treatment of microphysics.

-- 15 changes to the physical parameterizations, CAM5.5 represents an inherently different coupling with the microphysics.
-For example, in CAM5.3 and CAM5.4 there are three separate microphysics schemes; the double-moment scheme for stratiform clouds, while each of the Zhang and McFarlane (1995) (ZM) deep convection scheme and Park and Bretherton (2009) shallow convection scheme contains its own simplified single-moment treatment of microphysics. - In CAM5.5, since CLUBB is a unified parameterization, the double-moment microphysics is applied for both the stratiform 20 and shallow convection, although the simplified single-moment microphysics is retained for the ZM deep convection.
+In CAM5.5, since CLUBB is a unified parameterization, the double-moment microphysics is applied for both the stratiform and shallow convection, although the simplified single-moment microphysics is retained for the ZM deep convection.
 Therefore, not only does CAM5.5 represent a more unified treatment of clouds and microphysics but also a more consistent treatment of cloud-aerosol interactions.
-In addition, CAM5.5 couples CLUBB and the microphysics together with the same time step, as opposed to the "sequentially split" method that is traditionally employed in CAM5.3, CAM5.4, and most other GCMs (as described in Gettelman et al. (2015)).
-In other words, each time CLUBB is called with its five minute time step, the micro- - 25 physics is called and this loop continues until the 30 minute CAM physics time step has expired.
-This is to ensure that cloud water is not entirely depleted in a single time step, which is often the case with the long time steps commonly employed with coarse-grid GCMs.
-Table 1 describes the difference in physical parameterizations between CAM5.3, CAM5.4, and CAM5.5.
+In addition, CAM5.5 couples CLUBB and the microphysics together with the same time step, as opposed to the "sequentially split" method that is traditionally employed in CAM5.3, CAM5.4, and most other GCMs (as described in Gettelman and Morrison, 2015).
+In other words, each time CLUBB is called with its 5 min time step, the microphysics is called and this loop continues until the 30 min CAM physics time step has expired.
+This is to ensure that cloud water is not entirely depleted in a single time step, which is often the case with the long time steps commonly employed with coarsegrid GCMs.
+Table 1 describes the differences in physical parameterizations between CAM5.3, CAM5.4, and CAM5.5.

-It should be noted that CAM5.4 and CAM5.5 were tuned slightly differently in order to achieve top of atmosphere (TOA) radiation balances.
-For instance, CAM5.4 in its atmosphere only tuned state produced a TOA radiation imbalance of -1.4 W/m^2

-30 for the first ten years of a pre-industrial control run.
-Therefore, a tuning decision had to be made, and to compensate for this imbalance a parameter that controls the auto conversion threshold of ice to snow in the double moment microphysics (D{cs}) was increased to produce more high clouds to help warm the climate system.
-However, when the CLUBB parameterization was run on top of an untuned coupled version of CAM5.4 the TOA radiation imbalance was +1.5 W/m2, therefore tuning decisions independent of those made in CAM5.4 had to be taken.
+It should be noted that CAM5.4 and CAM5.5 were tuned slightly differently in order to achieve top-of-atmosphere (TOA) radiation balances.
+For instance, CAM5.4 in its atmosphere-only tuned state produced a TOA radiation imbalance of $-1.4\,\mathrm{W\,m^{-2}}$ for the first 10 years of a preindustrial control run.
+Therefore, a tuning decision had to be made, and to compensate for this imbalance a parameter that controls the autoconversion threshold of ice to snow in the double-moment microphysics ($D{\rm cs}$) was increased to produce more high clouds to help warm the climate system.
+However, when the CLUBB parameterization was run on top of an untuned coupled version of CAM5.4 the TOA radiation imbalance was $+1.5\,\mathrm{W\,m^{-2}}$; therefore, tuning decisions independent of those made in CAM5.4 had to be made.

-CAM5.5 tuning involved both a decrease to the D{cs} parameter to reduce high level clouds as well as a modification to some CLUBB parameters to increase low cloud cover to cool the climate.
-Chiefly, the main CLUBB parameter that is tuned for radiation balance is the " γ{coef} parameter", which influences the width of the individual Gaussian components of w relative to the width of the overall PDF of w (Larson and Golaz, 2005).
-Decreasing the gamma parameter helps to decrease the skewness of vertical velocity and scalars, making the layer less cumuliform and more stratiform, with increased low-cloud
+CAM5.5 tuning involved both a decrease to the $D{\rm cs}$ parameter to reduce high-level clouds as well as a modification to some CLUBB parameters to increase low cloud cover to cool the climate.
+Chiefly, the main CLUBB parameter that is tuned for radiation balance is the " $\gamma{\rm coef}$ parameter", which influences the width of the individual Gaussian components of w relative to the width of the overall PDF of w (Larson and Golaz, 2005).
+Decreasing the gamma parameter helps to decrease the skewness of vertical velocity and scalars, making the layer less cumuliform and more stratiform, with increased low-cloud cover.
+Implications of these tuning parameter decisions will be discussed in Sect.
+4.